River Watch Volunteer Training 2024

 River Watch of Colorado trainings provide an opportunity for your organization to become volunteer water quality monitors in Colorado.

-River Watch volunteers come in all shapes in sizes: Middle, Elementary, and High School groups participate in our program to provide in-depth education and experience in real-life science that extends beyond the classroom.
-Conservation groups and community organizations concerned with water quality issues in their areas participate to learn more about watershed health in their region.
+River Watch volunteers come in all shapes in sizes.
+Elementary, Middle and High School groups participate in our program to provide in-depth education and experience in real-life science that extends beyond the classroom.
+Many conservation groups and community organizations concerned with water quality issues in their areas participate to learn more about watershed health in their region.

-Interested volunteers must participate in training before becoming part of our program.
-After the training, groups agree to sample at a designated station monthly for metals, nutrients, and other parameters.
-As water quality data must be recorded over time to understand the baseline conditions and any changes that occur in the system, we are seeking volunteers that can make a several-year commitment to the program.
+Interested volunteers must attend and participate in training before joining our program.
+After the training, groups sign a year-long contract with River Watch, agreeing to collect monthly water samples from a designated station on their nearby river or stream for metals, nutrients, and other parameters.
+Water quality data must be recorded over time to establish baseline conditions and identify any changes that occur in the river system, so we are seeking volunteers that can make a several-year commitment to the program.

 Continuing Education Units (CEU) are available through the Colorado School of Mines.
 You can earn up to four CEUs for attending a River Watch training and implementing the program.

-New organizations seeking to be a part of River Watch of Colorado are requested to pay a one-time $275 fee.
-The fee will cover the cost of one participant to attend this training and help subsidize the cost of the equipment you will receive (valued at over $2000), as well as curriculum and program support.
+New organizations seeking to be a part of River Watch of Colorado must pay a one-time $300 fee to join.
+The fee covers the cost of one participant’s attendance to this training and subsidizes the cost of the water quality testing equipment your group will receive (valued at over $2600), as well as curriculum and program support.
 All other participants from new or existing groups (groups that have equipment) are expected to pay for each individual’s training cost of $175 per person.
-Meals and lodging are included in the $175.
+Meals and lodging are included in this payment.

 A group of people standing around in the woods.